hl7au/au-fhir-base/input/pagecontent/examples.md

-The following examples are published with this guide and all are available as a downloadable as zip file [here](downloads.html#examples).
+The following examples are published with this guide and all are available as a downloadable zip file [here](downloads.html#examples).

 {% include nonnormative-example-boilerplate.md %}